AvAl4nch/Human-Benchmark-Bots/README.md

 ## Aim trainer

-you need to add a target.png which is a smaill pic of the target only in the same file as the programe
+you need to add a target.png which is a amall pic of the target only, in the same file as the programe

 # to find `[x1 y1 x2 y2]` and `RGB` values: